At 19 weeks pregnant, you’ve got your energy back and you feel great!

 It’s easy to feel on top of everything in the second trimester.

-Only to realise closer to your due date, when you’re tired and much bigger, you’ve got plenty to do.
+And then, when you’re closer to your due date, and feeling tired and much bigger, you realise you’ve still got plenty to do.

-- Work out where your baby will sleep and if you need to rearrange anything.
+- Work out where your baby will sleep and whether you need to rearrange anything.

 - Research the best car seat for you.